MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-queues.md

 ## Queue configuration

-At the queue level, there is configuration that describes basic requirements for how tickets are matched inside a queue, as well as how you obtain statistics information about the queue.
+At the queue level, the configuration describes basic requirements regarding how tickets are matched inside a queue, as well as how you obtain statistics information about the queue.

 ### Queue name

-The name for this queue.
+The name for a specific queue.
 It is between 1 and 64 characters long (inclusive) and is case-sensitive.
-It is alpha-numeric plus underscores and hyphens, and starts with a letter or number.
+It is alpha-numeric, plus underscores and hyphens, and starts with a letter or number.
 Generally a queue name represents a way to play a game, such as "4v4CaptureTheFlag" or "UnrankedRace".
 When creating a matchmaking ticket, the queue name must be specified to identify which queue it should enter.

 ### Match size